LoveOfSelfLife/LifeTimeLines/services/fe/readme.md

 1. Clone the repository
 2. Navigate to the project directory
 3. Install dependencies (if any)
-4. Run the following command: `uvicorn main:app --reload`
+4. Run the following command: `python main.py`